montanatrouthunters/montanatrouthunters.com/content/authors/admin/_index.md

 ## About the Outfitter

 Darrel learned how to fish from his adventurous grandmother and spent his youth fishing small mountain streams in Montana.
-When Darrel was about 30, he dove head first into the fly fishing world at the teaching of the music pastor Frank from his church in Colorado springs.
+When Darrel was about 30, he dove head first into the fly fishing world at the teaching of the music pastor Frank from his church in Colorado Springs.

 Catching a half dozen fish on his first day, Darrel was hooked.
 Fly fishing over 100 days that first year.

-> “I have created a monster."
+> "I have created a monster."
 >
 > \-Frank